refactco/integration-toolkit-for-beehiiv/readme.txt

 We’re here to assist you!
 Please reach out to us through [support-link], and our team will address your concerns promptly.

-= Is my beehiiv data secure during the import process? = The Integration Toolkit for beehiiv plugin establishes a secure connection using your beehiiv API key to ensure a safe and trusted data transfer process.
+= Is my beehiiv data secure during the import process? = The "beehiiv to WordPress" plugin establishes a secure connection using your beehiiv API key to ensure a safe and trusted data transfer process.

 = Can I disconnect my beehiiv account from the plugin? = Yes, at any time you can navigate to the plugin’s settings in your dashboard and click the ‘Disconnect’ button to unlink your beehiiv account.